 Statoil Receives Consent to Drill North Sea Well

-The Petroleum Safety Authority Norway has granted Statoil consent to drill exploration well 30/89 S, located on the Oseberg field in the North Sea.
+Petroleum Safety Authority Norway has granted Statoil consent to drill exploration well 30/11-11, located in the North Sea.

 WHAT DO YOU THINK?